Diman198B/Users-List/README.md

 ## Description:

 "Users-List" - Single Page Application on React.js.
+Icons included from the library: React-icons.
-User data is loaded using the Axios library, from the resource: https://reqres.in Deploy the application via the link: [USERS-LIST](https://users-listt.netlify.app) Icons included from the library: React-icons.
+User data is loaded using the Axios library, from the resource: https://reqres.in Deployed from the link: [USERS-LIST](https://users-listt.netlify.app)

 ## Run:
 1. Save or clone the repository on your PC.